valmsmith39a/u-data-structures-p2/3_huffman_code_notes.md

 3. Build the Huffman Tree
     assign a binary code to each letter (shorter codes for more frequent letters)

+    * implement a priority q using min heap

 4. Trim the Huffman Tree
     remove the frequencies from the previous tree